mbehrlich/san_filmcisco/README.md

 ## Installation instructions:

-type the following commands from the san_filmcisco folder:
+type the following commands into the console from the san_filmcisco folder:

 ```
 bundle install